SokkaDev/OpenCVTesting/README.md

 Install OpenCv(Windows) : https://www.learnopencv.com/install-opencv3-on-windows/

 This Program uses the Face-Detection Algorithm from openCv ( haarcascade ) to recognize wheter the user is watching his Screen or not.
+If the User is not watching the Screen , the Programm automatically Stops Spotify.
+When the Face is detected again it continues the Program.

 ###Here you can find the original xml Files which I used to detect a face:
 https://github.com/opencv/opencv/tree/master/data/haarcascades